Are you or others you care about experiencing interpersonal tensions or conflict?

 the improved productivity and satisfaction that result from strengthened and/or realigned relationship(s) and from evidencing a progressive culture that supports early-stage mediation, rather than it being seen as 'relationship failure'

-affordable and quick process - almost 90% of mediations settle within 8 hours
+affordable and quick process - almost 90% of mediations settle within a day

-avoidance of substantial expense and stress of dispute proceeding to tribunal or court, with no certainty of outcome
+avoidance of substantial expense and stress of dispute proceeding to tribunal or court with no certainty of succeeding

 Please refer to Articles section, and points below, for further information on mediation.